hal-uw/gpu_variability_sc22_artifact/sec5b_lammps/README.md

 ```

 ## Adjusting Input Configurations
-Each LAMMPS job is set-up to use an input configuration of 100 timesteps and dimensional scaling factors (x,y,z) = (8,16,16).
+Each LAMMPS job is set-up to use an input configuration of 100 time steps and dimensional scaling factors (x,y,z) = (8,16,16).
 To change the value of x, y or z, edit the command line in `run-lammps.sh`.
-To change the value of timestep, update `reax_benchmark/in.reaxc.hns`.
+To change the value of time step, update `reax_benchmark/in.reaxc.hns`.

 ## Prerequisites
 * Machine with an NVIDIA GPU